Acton Post |

 St. Joseph Forts, St. Joseph, three civilian timber blockhouses were built here.

-Lake George Post, near Spring Hill, a civilian defense or a military post.
+Lake George, west of Spring Hill, a civilian defense or a military detachment post.

-Pomme de Terre Post, at Pomme de Terre Lake, northeast of Elbow Lake, a military detachment post, also used on General Sibley's return trip from the Dakota Territory in September 1863.
+Pomme de Terre Post (1862 - 1865), at Pomme de Terre Lake, east of Elbow Lake, a military detachment post, also used on General Sibley's return trip from the Dakota Territory in September 1863.

-(thanks to Craig Duehring for providing info on 1863 Army detachments)
+(thanks to Craig Duehring for providing info on most of the 1863 military posts)

 Camps of General H.H.
 Sibley's Sioux Campaign